isc-projects/stork/doc/install.rst

    $ sudo systemctl status isc-stork-agent

-You should expect the following log messages when the agent successfully sends the registration request to the server:
+The following log messages should be returned when the agent successfully sends the registration request to the server:

 .. code-block:: text